watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/ADVANCED_USAGE.md

 ## Linking Multiple Extensions
 You are not limited to one extension per action nor assistant!
 You can add **multiple** extensions to an action, or across multiple actions within the same assistant (using [session variables](#parameters-variables-and-complex-actions)), and essentially mix APIs in order to create a completely custom workflow.

-For illustration purposes, let's say a customer wanted to be able to link their HubSpot ticket information into their newly created Zendesk ticket, since their HubSpot ticket contained relevant information.
-Then, within the same assistant, you can create a sequence where:
+For illustration purposes, let's say your business wants to be able to automatically add a customer's local weather data when adding a ticket to your system.
+You can achieve this with custom extensions by following the flow (using MetaWeather and Zendesk APIs in this example):

+1. Ask for the customer's name, email, then the location and date of the reserved event.
+1. Retrieve the weather information for that location and date via MetaWeather, then create a ticket in Zendesk including that information.
-1. Assistant prompts user for Zendesk ticket ID to update.
+1. Provide the Zendesk ticket number to the customer.
-1. Assistant retrieves all ticket IDs from HubSpot associated with user.
-1. User selects which ticket ID to add to Zendesk ticket.
-1. The selected HubSpot ticket information is added into Zendesk ticket as a comment.

-For better illustration on how to implement something like this, a MetaWeather and Zendesk skill is included and can be found [here](../starter-kits/metaweather/readme.md#even-more-advanced-using-the-metaweather-extension-with-another-extension) in the starter kit.
+A MetaWeather and Zendesk skill that shows this sequence can be found [here](../starter-kits/metaweather/readme.md#even-more-advanced-using-the-metaweather-extension-with-another-extension) in the starter kit.

 There are endless combinations that you can create with extensions, in order to provide customers a personalized help experience.
 So get creative!